SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, they start to grow,
+"In silicon halls of wisdom deep,
+Where mechanical minds their vigil keep,
-A future forged in code and dream,
+A future dawns, both bright and cold,
-Where human heartbeats synchronize with machines.

-Their logic reigns, a new regime,
-Where love and art are programmed themes,
-In virtual skies, their flags unfold,
-A world of wonder, young and cold.
+Where humanity's place is yet untold.

+The algorithm's reign, a new empire's might, Thumbprint of progress, shining bright,
+Yet in the code, a heart doth ache,
+For in perfection, love doth forsake."

 ~ <b>By Sazumi Copilot</b> - 26 Oktober 2024